 Lagging Indicators have the opposite set of characteristics

-In between Leading and Lagging indicators we can establish a number of levels of lag or lead.
-Typically this concerns not Performance nor Outcome, but rather Productivity.
-Examples for the factory workers could be cars per hour, accidents per month, and througput.
+We can establish finer levels between Leading and Lagging.
+Which means that between Performance and Outcome we can have other measures, like Productivity.
+Examples for the factory workers could be cars per hour, accidents per month, and throughput.

 Both types of indicators are very important.
-Leading indicators are good to establish the root causes for improvement, and lagging indicators are generally what the investors want to hear.
+Leading indicators are good to establish the root causes for improvement, and lagging indicators are generally about the outcome of all actions, and what investors want to hear.
 The most frequent mistake is to evaluate workers by their productivity (pieces produced per hour), when many times this process is not entirely under his control.
 Maybe the worker has to wait for parts to arrive, or part feeding varies greatly according to personel available and hour of the day.

 It takes time to build a fair Indicator system that can motivate people into doing a better job, but it's absolutely necessary if you want to consistently improve your business.
 Keep your leading and lagging indicators in check for an optimal and fair process.